moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * **<a href="https://moonbase.moonscan.io/" target="_blank">Moonbase Alpha</a>** - The public testnet for Moonbeam and Moonriver.

 ## Connect to the Moonbeam Networks
-You can connect your wallet to the following Moonbeam networks automatically by visiting the Moonbeam docs site and pressing the **[Connect MetaMask](https://moonbeam.network/)** button at the top.
+You can connect your wallet to the following Moonbeam networks automatically by visiting the Moonbeam docs site and pressing the **[Connect MetaMask](https://docs.moonbeam.network/)** button at the top or manually with the following instructions:
 * [Moonbase Alpha](https://docs.moonbeam.network/builders/get-started/networks/moonbase/)
 * [Moonriver](https://docs.moonbeam.network/builders/get-started/networks/moonriver/)
 * [Moonbeam](https://docs.moonbeam.network/builders/get-started/networks/moonbeam/)